TrishaSrikanth-459/DeployStega/routing/drop_dead_function/dead_drop_resolver.md

 ## Behavioral Feasibility Region

-The behavioral feasibility region is learned independently from benign GitHub interaction traces.
+The behavioral feasibility region constrains admissible tuples of the form:

-It constrains admissible tuples:
+(epoch_window, artifactClass, role, URL)

-- `(epoch_window, artifactClass, role, URL)`
+The resolver **never emits URLs outside this region**.

-The resolver never emits URLs outside this region.
+The feasibility region will take into account the timing between the sender's edits and the receiver's capture to minimize detectability.

 ---